getserved/news_challenge/news-challenge/README.md

 - [✔] Componentise as much as possible
 - [✔] conditional classNames
 - [✔] Typescript supportive
+- [✔] Possible to set Image srcset or images for differenct breakpoints or 'next/image' if needed

 ### Api
 - [✔] Fetch local data by axios